axa-assistance/move-samples/OAuth2-ROPC/README.md

 # oAuth2 Example Application

-This example application demonstrates how to use the authorization code and resource owner credentials grants.
+This example application demonstrates how to use the Resource Owner Password Credentials Grant.

 ## Prerequisites